MFALHI/tosca-translator/README.txt

 *   server.py

-	This file contains a simple web server written in the Python programming language.
+	This file contains a server for the translation service using Python Flask.

 *   static/

-	This directory contains the static files that are part of this application.
+	This directory contains the static files used for the “HTTP Get” translator GUI.

 *   Procfile